-You don’t need us to tell you the (many and obvious) benefits of growing your customer retention rate over a period of time on top of improving your acquisition numbers and other critical marketing and business metrics.
+You don’t need us to tell you the (many and obvious) benefits of growing your customer retention rate over a period of time on top of improving your acquisition numbers and other critical metrics.

 But we never pass up an opportunity to share compelling industry stats: